 Another important consideration, especially if you're thinking about cost, is maintenance: A bread knife can be honed by running each scallop up and down along a honing steel (a laborious task!), but its serrated edge is much more difficult to actually sharpen than those of other knives.
 This is as true for a $200 knife as it is for a $30 one.
 You could send it off to be professionally sharpened, or possibly attempt to do it yourself, but I tend to think that's more trouble than it's worth.
 Instead, my advice for most people is simply to replace their bread knife when they notice that its edge has started to wear out.
 Because I know I'll be replacing my bread knife from time to time, I never spend too much on one.

 I wasn't able to test all bread knives on the market—there are far too many.
-To narrow down my selection, I looked at online reviews and the popularity rankings on sites like Amazon.com.
-I also looked at reviews by other sites and magazines, like Cook's Illustrated and The Sweethome, to see which ones they liked.
-(I was not able to get my hands on The Sweethome's runner-up, the Mercer Culinary Millennia 10-Inch, so I can't speak to its quality.)
-I also set an upper price limit of about $50, although most of the knives I tested were under $30.
+To narrow down my selection, I looked at online reviews and the popularity rankings on sites like Amazon.
+I also looked at reviews by other sites and magazines, like Cook's Illustrated and Wirecutter to see which ones they liked.
+I set an upper price limit of about $70, although a lot of the knives I tested were under $30 (for our recent update, we did test one $200 bread knife, out of curiosity).
 It's worth noting that I found little relationship between price and cutting ability in my testing group; some of the more expensive ones didn't fare well, while my two top picks, described below, are on the cheaper end.